JiazhaoLi/JiazhaoLi.github.io/_pages/about.md

-I am a Ph.D. student in NLP4Health Lab at University of Michigan supervied by [Dr. V.G.Vinod Vydiswaran](http://www-personal.umich.edu/~vgvinodv/).
+I am the fist-year Ph.D. student in NLP4Health Lab at University of Michigan supervied by [Dr. V.G.Vinod Vydiswaran](http://www-personal.umich.edu/~vgvinodv/).

 # Research
-I am interested in Text Generation specially in Question Answersing and Knowledge Graph.
+I am interested in Text Generation specially in Question Answersing and Knowledge Graph and related application in health-care domain.

 # Selected Publications